Aloe Vera, the Burn Plant

 Usually I reach for an ice cube to cool a kitchen burn until the affected nerves settle down from the shock.
 But Tom didn't have any ice.
 He produced a cold gel pack, and I held it against the burn for a moment while I looked around and assessed what to do.

 Obviously, this was going to hurt worse and worse yet this evening.
-I had better get myself home and to my aloe vera, the burn plants.
-If that didn't help I might have to take myself to Emergency at the hospital, but I suddenly yearned for my aloe vera plants.
+I had better get myself home and to my aloe vera the burn plants.
+If that didn't help I might have to take myself to Emergency at the hospital, but I suddenly yearned for my aloe vera burn plants.
 I gathered up my dishes into my carrying bag, said good bye and hurried home.
 I had nothing over my burn on the drive home and the pain was increasing minute by minute.

-I dropped my purse and bag of dishes as soon as I was in the back door and head straight for the large aloe vera, the burn plant my friend Rosalie had given me.
-It couldn't bear it's own weight so I had leaned it against a mirror and had been cutting of it's broad healthy leaves and eating the gel straight or putting it into the blender when baking, but it wasn't all used up yet.
+I dropped my purse and bag of dishes as soon as I was in the back door and head straight for the large aloe vera the burn plant my friend Rosalie had given me.
+It couldn't bear it's own weight so I had leaned it against a mirror and had been cutting off it's broad healthy leaves and eating the gel straight or putting it into the blender when baking, but it wasn't all used up yet.

 With a kitchen knife I cut off a length of almost three inches of a leaf that was about two inches wide.
 Back in the kitchen I wiped the outside with a piece of paper towel, then sliced the piece up from the side.
 Quickly I cupped it over the burn side of my left hand. --"Ah-h-h!"
 How good that felt!
 The cool gel fed the moisture-thirsty wound, and calmed the pain right down.

 Now, how do I keep it there?
 I prowled around looking for something suitable, and grabbed up a headband from the bedroom.
 A couple of crossed-over twists and it was wrapped over my hand and the aloe vera leaf three times.
-However, that was still loose enough that I feared the aloe vera leaf would slip out.
+However, it was still loose enough that I feared the aloe vera leaf would slip out.
 I found elastic bandages in the bathroom.
 The kind you wrap around and around an arm or leg.
 I wound an old strip of such elastic bandaging around my hand and felt quite pleased.
 If I didn't bend my hand so that the wound had to bend, then I was pain-free.

 Well, there was still clean-up work to do in the kitchen.
 Left over turkey to put away, the bones to toss back in the roaster and to simmer in the oven for stock soup, and my cooking dishes to wash.
-I managed to do all that, using the fingers of my left hand to hold things while my right hand did most of the work.
+I managed to do all that, using the fingers of my left hand to steady things while my right hand did most of the work.
 (I was born left-handed but have become more ambidexterous over the last couple of decades).
 Later I sat at the computer and tried to catchup on my backlog of emails.

 My burn the morning after a night of aloe vera application